Shepherd-Gregory/confidence_rich_mapping/README.md

-# CRMI: Confidence-rich mutual information for information-theoretic mapping
+# Information-theoretic robot exploration using confidence-rich mutual information (CRMI)

 ## README

-This repo is preserved for the CRMI paper submitted to RAL with IROS2021 option.
+This repo is preserved for the CRMI-based robot exploration.

 The code and examples are with Matlab and will be released soon.